tnw012/tnw012/README.md

 # Hi There Everyone 👋
-My name is Trev, and I am beginning my journey into the world of software design.
+My name is Trevin, and I am beginning my journey into the world of software design.
 This Spring I will gradute from university with a degree in Computer Science with an emphasis in software engineering.

 ## A little About Me
+- I have been designing software for about 5 years
-- 🔭 I’m currently working on a small project call MyPortfolio that is being developed in python
+- I’m currently working on two small projects called epOrganizer and ButlerBot.
+Both are being developed in python.
-- 🌱 I’m currently gaining deeper knowledge on the language python
+- My first language was C++
+- I enjoy building desktop applications

 ## Goals for 2023
 - [ ] Get a dev position